ishaanbuildsthings/algfinder/README.md

 ## Acknowledgements

 Created by [Ishaan Agrawal](https://ishaan.ag).
-Special thanks to Timothy Goh and Tony Peng for their guidance.
+Special thanks to Timothy Goh and Tony Peng for teaching me advanced React, Javascript, Server/Client concepts, CSS Flexbox, and much more.

-This project also contains the [`twisty`](https://js.cubing.net/cubing/twisty/).
+This project also contains the [`twisty`](https://js.cubing.net/cubing/twisty/) library.

-## License

-This project is licensed under the GPL license (version 3 or later).
-This means that this library is free to use, although you must publish any code that uses it (e.g. also put it on GitHub).
+Created under the MIT license.